-I am a Research Associate exploring the role of the circadian clock in controlling microglia in dementia.
+I am a Research Associate exploring the role of the circadian clock in controlling microglial polarization and neuroinflammation in dementia.
 I joined Marco Brancaccio’s group in May 2019, within the UK Dementia Research Institute at Imperial College London.

 I received my MSc degree in Physiopathology, Pharmacology and Neurobiology at the University of Nice-Sophia Antipolis, France.

 Then I completed my PhD in Neuroscience at the Côte d'Azur University in Nice, France, during which I studied the implication of calcium channels dysfunction in Alzheimer’s Disease (Bussiere et al. 2017 J. Biol.
-Chem., Lacampagne et al. 2017 Acta Neuropathol.) in Frédéric Checler’s group.
+Chem., Lacampagne et al. 2017 Acta Neuropathol., Bussier et al. 2019 Cells) in Frédéric Checler’s group.

 et al., 2017, Amyloid β production is regulated by β2-adrenergic signaling-mediated post-translational modifications of the ryanodine receptor, Journal of Biological Chemistry, Vol:292, ISSN:0021-9258, Pages:10153-10168